szstonelee/gointernal/schedule.md

 ```
 and with other GOMAXPROCS numbers like 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 ...

-The results of all test case are the same:
+The results of all test case for Go 1.14.5 are the same:

 **All can return with x printed as 0**